datahubio/datahub-cloud-template-dataset/docs/Add visuals and data-rich components.md

 />
 ```

-The only thing you need to do after that is to replace the url with the correct one.
+The only thing you need to do after that is to replace the URL with the correct one.

 ## PdfViewer